Search anything

 An Open Design system

-Based on semi-finished materials and basic tools, the co • MATTERS system invites users to design functional and versatile objects: furniture, tools, structures, or entirely new ideas.
+Based on semi-finished materials and basic tools, co • MATTERS system invites users to design functional and versatile objects: furniture, tools, structures, or entirely new ideas.
 More than building things, it’s about building possibilities.
 Each object is part of a larger ecosystem: it can be disassembled, reconfigured, redesigned, or transformed.
 Materials can be reused instead of discarded, extending their life and purpose.
 The system is accessible through an online platform, where users can explore resources, instructions, and shared designs.
 Designed for personal use, community workshops, or collective making spaces, it supports sustainable practices and creative freedom.
 It encourages participation and collaboration through open tools, shared knowledge, and accessible methods. co • MATTERS invites everyone to shape their environment, together.

 The process